swizzin/swizzin/scripts/logging/README.md

 # What can I use
 Below are the variables that are on offer to you

-## `$loguser`
+## `$loguser` and `$master`
-This variable has already been set so please do not change it.
+These variables have already been set so please do not change them.

+`$master` will hold the expected value of the master user.

-This will hold the name of the username the logs are being collected for.
-Of course, this only makes sense to use in Multiuser apps
+`$loguser` will hold the name of the username the logs are being collected for.
+Of course, this only makes sense to use in Multiuser apps.
-You can use it within your script to specify paths or call things from the user's context
+You can use it within your script to specify paths or call things from the user's context.

 ## `app_sensitive=()`
 Tuples of sed patterns to redact from the output in the paths and logs.
 The entire file that gathers the logs will be ran through this.
 Usage is for e.g...